fatalwithin/Coursera-Cloud-Architecture-with-Google-Cloud/07 - Preparing for the Professional Cloud Architect Exam.md

 Of course you help them.
 Now, this is a very common adoption pattern.
 This is a natural and orderly progression of events.
 Now, you see why they're located together in the exam guide.
 For the exam, you need to think about what you would measure in the situation.
 You might not need to calculate anything, but knowing what you need to be measured will help you focus on what information is important in this question.

-Architectural principles.
+**Architectural principles**.
 Compose simple services and evolve them, plan to avoid conditions that would lead to failure such as bottlenecks, consider the hardware or service limitations in the cloud, but also plan for resiliency and fast recovery when failure occurs.
 Consider the time value of the result of the solution.
 Here's an **example**.
 If a data processing job takes 3,000 years to run, the proposed method might not fit the business requirements and an alternate solution might be better.
 An old business saying, in business, all values are real-time values.
 Meaning that you might want to determine when a metric might change or how this will affect the value to the business.
 So, time value, what happens if the solution is delivered sooner or later?
 In a design class, we often say that all values are real time.
 In this case, constant value might not have any additional value if it's delivered earlier or later.
 Here's **example two**.
 This is a solution that has additional value if delivered sooner.
 So, the sooner it's delivered, the more value it provides.